-There is no extra credit available for this course beyond the bonus points available for discussion assignments, and the generous dropped assignment policy.
+There is no extra credit available for this course beyond the bonus points available for discussions and the written assignment, and the generous dropped assignment policy.
 Grades are not rounded at the end of term.
 Exam grades or course grades are not curved.